Update: Breast cancer disparities in Black Americans

 - NCT03640208: Educate, Assess Risk and Overcoming Barriers to Colorectal Screening Among African Americans.
 This research will study a community-based intervention to educate and overcome barriers to screening among African Americans who are 45 years or older with no personal or family history of colorectal cancer or inflammatory bowel disease.

 - NCT04392050: A Community-Based Educational Intervention to Improve Colorectal Cancer Screening.
-This study will look at what makes it easy or hard for underserved populations to have colorectal cancer screenings, with a focus on African American, Latinx and Asian people.
+This study will look at what makes it easy or difficult for underserved populations to have colorectal cancer screenings, with a focus on African American, Latinx and Asian people.

 - NCT03550885: Diet Modulation of Bacterial Sulfur and Bile Acid Metabolism and Colon Cancer Risk.
-This will look at how bile secretion into the intestine selects for bacteria that produce tumor-promoting molecules in African Americans with increased risk for colorectal cancer.
+This effort will look at how bile secretion into the intestine selects for bacteria that produce tumor-promoting molecules in African Americans with an increased risk for colorectal cancer.